codeforamerica/promptly/README.md

 This project is young and in flux.
 Feel free to email sf@codeforamerica.org if you're interested in deploying or contributing.

 #### Install
-1) Install Rails and bundler if you don't already have them
+1) Install Rails and Bundler if you don't already have them
 ```
 gem install rails
 gem install bundler